 How long will you keep this data for and why?

-The Body Camera footage will be retained until the Fixed Penalty Notice is paid.
-If the decision is taken to prosecute the offender for none payment of the Fixed Penalty Notice, the data will be retained until the case has been presented to and heard by HM Court Service and any appropriate appeal period following conclusion of any Court hearing has lapsed and no further legal procedure is required.
+The body camera footage will be retained until the fixed penalty notice is paid.
+If the decision is taken to prosecute the offender for nonpayment of the fixed penalty notice, the data will be retained until the case has been presented to and heard by HM Court Service and any appropriate appeal period following conclusion of any court hearing has lapsed and no further legal procedure is required.

 How will my information be stored?